thi-low/AutomaticVideoDirector-Teleseminar/README.md

 Project Overview
 ====
-This is a Re-Upload of a university project (2014)
+This is a re-upload of a university project from 2014.

 1. Android application which extracts motion sensor data captured by a smartphone to classify the quality of a video.